h-attila/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

-Define 'count_letter_in_string' function with 'string', 'letter' parameters
+Define 'count_letter_in_string' function with parameters: 'string', 'letter'
-    If 'string' type is not string:
+    If 'string' is not string type:
-        Set return value to 0 and exit from function Define 'count' variable by starting value 0 Iterating on the 'sting' characters
+        Set return value 0 and exit from function Define 'count' variable and set to 0
+    Iterate on the 'sting' characters
-        If current letter (=the actual character in the string) equals to the searched 'letter' Increment 'count' by 1
+        If current letter (=the actual character in the string) equals to the searched 'letter':
+            Increment 'count' by 1
     Return the 'count' value